FORMiND-Lab/formind-lab/content/_index.md

       title: News
       subtitle: ''
       text: |
+        **Sept.
+2025**: One paper (Dependency Matters: Enhancing LLM Reasoning with Explicit Knowledge Grounding) has been accepted by NeurIPS 2025.
+Congrats to Xiangyu Wen, my intern at Noah Lab, for his outstanding work and dedication throughout the project.

         **Aug.
 2025**: 🎉Warmly welcoming five new students **Yan Jiang**, **Shibo Zhao**, **Jiongming Chen**, **Jieying Wu**, and **Yang Zhang**, who will join the FORMiND Lab as master’s students in Fall 2025.
 Looking forward to an exciting journey together!

         **Jul.
 2025**: Min has safely landed at SEU!
 With four master's spots open, he's welcoming students passionate about AI4Formal to join the journey.